Frequently Asked Questions

 On August 25, 2015, the Citizens Open Space Advisory Committee (“COSAC”) finalized months of discussion and finalized recommendations later brought to Council.
 The minutes from that meeting states: “Potential development parameters if necessary: Up to 10 acres, located in the northwest corner of the parcel adjacent to Park City Heights, to be excluded from this easement for other City uses TBD by Council.”

-Those minutes confirm that housing was NOT discussed as a recommended use.
-Committee discussion focused on recreation-related uses, for example, equestrian facilities and trailhead bathrooms.
+Those minutes confirm that housing was NEVER discussed as a specific recommended use.
+In fact, even on their final recommendation day, housing wasn’t discussed at all!
+Committee discussion focused on recreation-related uses, for example, trailhead bathrooms and equestrian facilities.

 why is building a new road so problematic?